What is sciatica?

 The main symptoms of sciatica include:

-• Pain in the low back and buttock radiating into one or both legs, sometimes as far as the foot
+In the low back and buttock radiating into one or both legs, sometimes as far as the foot

-• Tingling, pins and needles sometimes with numbness in the leg or foot
+- Tingling, pins and needles sometimes with numbness in the leg or foot.

 The pain may be position or activity dependent.
 Some people also experience weakness in the leg.